 Not a Surprise

 When Peter Elliott is asked to compare the Korea of today against the Korea he saw in the 1950's, he gives a remarkable contrast.
 He says that the war made it very difficult for the people and he remembers seeing young children who had lost limbs using beer cans to walk because they had no legs.
-However, he said that if you were to meet the Korean people it should not be a surprise that they have made so much progress.
+However, he adds that if you were to meet the Korean people it should not be a surprise that they have made so much progress.

 Life as an Aircraftman